Timeline: Kurdish militant group PKK's three-decade war with Turkey

-ISTANBUL (Reuters) - The Kurdistan Workers Party (PKK) militant group will start a withdrawal from Turkish territory in May, advancing a peace process meant to end a three-decade conflict.
+(Reuters) - Jailed militant leader Abdullah Ocalan called on Thursday for his Kurdistan Workers Party (PKK) fighters to halt hostilities with Turkish armed forces, the most significant step yet in efforts to end a three-decade conflict.

 1978: Abdullah Ocalan, a student at Ankara University, forms PKK as a clandestine Marxist group.

 August 1984: PKK stages first attacks in southeast Turkey, killing two soldiers.
-Fighting escalates in the following years, the PKK using bases in northern Iraq as refuge.
+Fighting escalates in the years ahead, the PKK using bases in northern Iraq as refuge.

 September 1998: Ocalan flees his base in Syria after Ankara threatens Damascus with military action unless it hands him over.
-In the months after, Turkish security services track him around Europe.
+In the months ahead, Turkish security services track him around Europe.

 February 1999: Ocalan seized by Turkish special forces on his way to Nairobi airport.
 He is bundled onto a plane, bound and blindfolded, and flown to Turkey.